zellwk/zellwk.com/src/posts/2020-05-27-think-like-a-programmer.md

 Problem solved.

-As interesting at is sounds, you most probably wouldn't be capturing elephants and putting them into fridges with JavaScript.
+As interesting as it sounds, you wouldn't be capturing elephants and putting them into fridges with JavaScript anytime soon.
 Let's go through a real example instead.

 ## Let's use a real example.